-Starz's Encore Westerns channel will devote a significant portion of their April programming to a perpetually underappreciated Hollywood star.
-"Glenn Ford: A Six Gun Salute" will roundup seven quintessential Westerns spanning a 25-year arc in Glenn Ford's distinguished career.
-On Easter Sunday, beginning at 1 p.m.
-EST, the schedule will encompass The Desperadoes, Jubal, Cowboy, Cimarron, The Rounders, A Time for Killing, and The Last Challenge.
+Starz's Encore Westerns channel devoted a significant portion of their April 2014 programming to a perpetually underappreciated Hollywood star.
+"Glenn Ford: A Six Gun Salute" round-upped seven quintessential Westerns spanning a 25-year arc in Glenn Ford's distinguished career.
+The schedule encompassed The Desperadoes, Jubal, Cowboy, Cimarron, The Rounders, A Time for Killing, and The Last Challenge.

 A Canadian-born actor unusually adept at portraying average Joes facing seemingly insurmountable circumstances, Ford possessed an effortless grace and undeniable charisma.
 Never nominated for an Academy Award, Ford did receive a Golden Globe for his work as a suspicious street savvy gangster in director Frank Capra's 1961 swansong, Pocketful of Miracles.
 The World War II veteran once mused why fans kept coming back for more: “When I'm on camera, I have to do things pretty much the way I do things in everyday life.
 It gives the audience someone real to identify with.”

 Perhaps surprisingly, only 27, or somewhere in the neighborhood of one quarter, of the versatile actor's 102 films were Westerns, not counting the short-lived modern day Western-police procedural Cade's County [1971–1972].
 Ford's 1939 inauspicious film debut fittingly came in the quickie B-Western Heaven with a Barbed Wire Fence.